 They were two completely different golds.
 This can happen when ordering from two different manufacturers.
 Since the gold in the wall paper was more of a rose gold and the mirrors and sconces were also a rose gold we stuck with those and did away with the chandelier and opted for the chrome version instead.
 I’m actually really happy it worked out how it did.
 Now, the vanity is sort of the focal point.
 The hardware on the cabinets is crystal knobs which plays on the crystals on the chandelier.
 The other hardware is rose gold.
 They totally nailed it.

 Now to the fun part….the after photos!
-I’ll show side by sides so you can see the change.
+I’ll show side by sides so you can see the change and appreciate the choregasms :).
 The 3 main things I wanted were:

 - Pink wallpaper